PFAS ("forever chemicals") · 2024

 +Is there PFBA in Santa Clarita, CA tap water?

-Yes — Santa Clarita, CA's 2024 Consumer Confidence Report lists PFBA at Not detected ug/L. Santa Clarita, CA's 2024 PFBA measurement is below the federal limit of 0.005 ug/L (MCL).
+Yes — Santa Clarita, CA's 2024 Consumer Confidence Report lists PFBA at Not detected ng/L. Santa Clarita, CA's 2024 report shows PFBA detected, but the EPA has not set an enforceable federal limit for it.

 +What's the federal limit for PFBA in drinking water?